ratankaliani/ratankaliani.github.io/content/posts/evo2.md

 2. The vocabulary size for Evo 2 is O(10), with most tokens concentrated in the nucleotides for DNA, AGCT, and RNA, AGCU.
 This is drastically smaller than the vocabulary size in [modern LLMs, which are typically between 10K to 100K tokens](https://github.com/openai/tiktoken).
 3. Single-nucleotide resolution is critical.
 To make clinically relevant predictions for SNV’s (among other targets), you need to know exactly which nucleotide changes.
 Increasing the size of the vocabulary to reduce the context length is a patchwork solution and is untenable for this reason.

-Traditional transformers which are used for language modeling are not able to effectively handle 1M tokens of context with global long-range dependencies.
+Traditional transformers that are used for language modeling are not able to effectively handle 1M tokens of context with global long-range dependencies.
 Most LLMs (e.g. GPT-4, Claude4) max out at a 200K context window due to the [quadratic compute requirement for attention](https://arxiv.org/pdf/2307.08691).

 Methods of achieving longer-context with transformers such as local + periodic global attention still don’t reduce this compute budget requirement.
 So, out-of-the-box transformers will be quite expensive for modeling genomic sequences at the scale of millions of tokens.